pasqal-io/qadence/docs/digital_analog_qc/semi-local-addressing.md

 print(f"Expectation value on PyQ: \n{expval_pyq.flatten().detach()}\n")  # markdown-exec: hide
 ```

-The same configuration can also be seamlessly used to create a model on the Pulser backend.
+The same configuration can also be seamlessly used to create a model with the Pulser backend.

 ```python exec="on" source="material-block" session="emu"
 model_pulser = QuantumModel(